About us – A worldwide service

 A pair of clouded leopards was sent from a private breeding-center in the U.S.A to a zoo in Tokyo.

-We located a pair of Manatees, of a governmental authority in South-America, which was willing to offer them on permanent loan to a zoo in Spain; they were transported by using a chartered plane.
+We managed the donation of a pair of Manatees, of a governmental authority in South-America, which was willing to offer them on permanent loan to a zoo in Spain; they were transported by using a chartered plane.

 White lions are rarely seen in zoos.
 We relocated a white lion from a private collection in Africa to a governmental zoo in the U.S.A.